resthub/spring-amqp-hessian/README.md

 Indicative performance
 ----------------------

+In addition to the benefits of monitoring and configuration provided by RabbitMQ, it gives better performance than REST webservices.

-Comparative bench between spring-amqp-hessian with RabbitMQ and REST/JSON.
+Comparative bench between spring-amqp-hessian with RabbitMQ and REST/JSON :

 Test with spring-amqp-hessian and RabbitMQ 2.6.1 :